-5.6.1 If an International-Level Athlete or National-Level Athlete in the FEI's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to the FEI and their National Anti-Doping Organization.
+5.6.1 An International-Level Athlete or National-Level Athlete in IBSF's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing by giving six (6) months prior written notice to IBSF and their National Anti-Doping Organization.

-WADA, in consultation with the FEI and the Athlete's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
+WADA, in consultation with IBSF and the Athlete's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
 This decision may be appealed under Article 13.27